GyroSuperintelligence/BabyLM/guides/Genetics.md

 - None in the tight loop.
 No allocation in critical path.

 **No-STT mode:**
-- Pure bit‑twiddling (RAM‑tight, embedded): ~2× slower.
+- Pure bit‑twiddling (RAM‑tight, embedded): ~3× slower due to token-level physics overhead.

 **GPU:**
 - Irrelevant—workload is bandwidth and branch bound, not FLOP bound.